Specters of Absurdity:

 Mon Calamari II of Giordano utilizes a stool as a pedestal upon which a hodgepodge of materials and forms brings together pure abstraction, the modified readymade and representation, tactfully incorporating the legacies of originality and appropriation.
 At once a demonstration of Giordano’s technical versatility with sculptural materials and patent commitment to experimentation, Mon Calamari II unfolds its bemusing visual narrative through a readymade stool, acting as a pedestal for strikingly abstract forms fashioned by epoxy resin and a variety of materials that in turn act as successive pedestals for highly expressive and semi-abstract formation of a glazed-ceramic lower torso with a pair of legs oriented upward, simulating a sense of rapture through a bizarre ascension toward a phantasmagoric heaven.

-While the readymade pedestal that has been modified unquestionably recalls Marcel Duchamp’s legendary Bicycle Wheel (1913 original lost, 1964 replica at the Museum of Modern Art, New York), Mon Calamari II also evokes the various freestanding assemblages of Robert Rauschenberg, such as his Odalisk of 1955/58 that is currently housed at Museum Ludwig in Cologne.
+While the readymade pedestal that has been modified unquestionably recalls Marcel Duchamp’s legendary Bicycle Wheel (1913 original lost, 1964 replica at the Museum of Modern Art, New York), Mon Calamari II also evokes the various freestanding assemblages of Robert Rauschenberg, such as his Odalisk of 1955/58 that is currently housed at the Museum Ludwig in Cologne.
 Whereas Rauschenberg’s work incorporates the electric light and taxidermy rooster, Giordano has made use of a sneaker sole and butterflies in his assemblage.
 Yet the glazed ceramic that constitutes the uppermost section of the sculpture representing the fractional torso and legs marks the artist’s insistence on morphing singularity of form and the readymade object, blurring the boundary between the everyday world and the platform of high art.
 Through his integration of superb mediums of art and waste materials of the body, the practice of Giordano interweaves the sublimity of form and its contrary—the repulsive.

 Daniel Giordano, Cannoli (Careless Whisper III) (detail), 2016-18.
 Mixed media, 48 by 6 by 5.5 inches.
 Courtesy of the artist and Rosenberg Gallery, Hofstra University, New York.